aviskase/aviskase.github.io/_posts/en/2019-07-30-en-am-for-task-management.md

 Done on: Daily view

-This a part from Jedi techniques, which goal is to rename task you didn't complete for some reason.
+This is a part from Jedi techniques, which goal is to rename tasks you didn't complete for some reason.
 That way the next day they will look "fresher" or more inviting to you.

 #### Review calendars for 2 weeks ahead: add tasks if needed